Research InvestigatorsProfessor Brett Mitchell, Dr Oyebola Fasugba, A/Professor Maria Northcote – Avondale College

 An estimated 380,000 bed days are lost each year due to healthcare-associated infections in Australia, a large proportion of which are CAUTIs.
 CAUTIs have been associated with increased morbidity, mortality and high hospital costs for patients and health systems and have shown to increase the length of hospital stay by up to four days.2

-They are associated with higher risk of antimicrobial resistance (AMR).3 Prolonged and unnecessary catheterisation appear to be the main risk factor for development of CAUTI’s.1, 4
+They are associated with higher risk of antimicrobial resistance (AMR).3 Prolonged and unnecessary catheterisation appears to be the main risk factor for development of CAUTI’s.1, 4

 SummaryThis study aims to address prolonged catheterisation as the major cause of CAUTIs, by evaluating the effectiveness of an electronic surveillance device to reduce urinary catheter use: the CATH TAG.